Atrix256/FalcorPathTracer/readme.md

 * are you multiplying by cosine theta correctly when cosine weighted hemisphere sampling is off?
  * reason through it and maybe make it more explicit that it's correct

+* direct light sampling
+ * have an option to turn it on and off to compare the difference

 * depth of field, before specular?
  * also direct light sampling and russian roulette